Bad Day in Blackrock: Critical response

 Bad Day in Blackrock received widespread praise from the critics.
 Author John Boyne said in his Irish Times review: 'It's an excellent novel, there's no two ways about that.
 It comes from the gut, it's raw, it's passionate ... a compulsive read.'
-The Sunday Business Post review, by Dermot Bolger was similarly enthusiastic: This is a disturbing book and a truly fine one, when was the last time an Irish novel made us properly uncomfortable?
-This novel marks the debut of a deeply moral and probing writer - and a potentially great one.'
-Peter Murphy in Hot Press called it ‘A powerful debut and one of the most exciting Irish novels in years.'
-Professor Frank McGuinness called it ‘a piercing contemporary novel’.
+The Sunday Business Post review by Dermot Bolger was similarly enthusiastic: "This is a disturbing book and a truly fine one, when was the last time an Irish novel made us properly uncomfortable?
+This novel marks the debut of a deeply moral and probing writer - and a potentially great one."
+Peter Murphy in Hot Press called it "A powerful debut and one of the most exciting Irish novels in years."
+Professor Frank McGuinness called it ‘a piercing contemporary novel".

 Film adaptation

-Bad Day in Blackrock was adapted into a film entitled What Richard Did, which loosely follows the novel's storyline.
+Bad Day in Blackrock was adapted into the 2012 film What Richard Did, which loosely follows the novel's storyline.
 The film was directed by Lenny Abrahamson and starred Jack Reynor as Richard Culhane.
 Like the book, the film version also attracted widespread critical acclaim and won five awards at the 10th Irish Film & Television Awards.